mariahnorell/website/content/courses/intro_pa/python/python.md

 df.column_name.max()
 ```

-Or, to obtain the counts of one column in the data set:
+Or, to obtain the counts of one column in the data set we would use this command:

 ```python
 import pandas as pd